Satellite Image Application?

 This data can also be used to predict yield and identify potential pest or disease outbreaks.

-In terms of the environment, satellite imagery offers a bird's-eye view of changes in land use, deforestation rates and urban sprawl.
+In terms of the environment, satellite imagery provides a bird's-eye view of land use changes, deforestation rates and urban expansion.

-This information helps policymakers make more informed decisions about conservation efforts and natural resource management.
+This information helps policy makers make more informed decisions about conservation and natural resource management efforts.

 Additionally, satellite imagery can aid in disaster response by providing real-time updates on affected areas.